Author: Bob Aug 20, 2018 6 min read

 In vector graphics programs, objects and images that are kept as geometric descriptions exist independently of each other.
 This lets the animators change the layers and position any other aspects of the object at any time, thus creating an arbitrary composition.
 Modern vector graphics editors also offer tools for working with bitmap images.
 2D animation uses the traditional method of frame-by-frame animation.
 In some cases, tweening is used, which is an automatic generation of intermediate frames.
 The animators also apply morphing (a visual effect that gives the impression of a smooth transformation of one object into another), deformation of images, numerous optical effects, and cyclic change of light.

-The most popular 2D animation programs are:
+The most popular 2D animation software programs are:

 3D animation is entirely different from other types of animation involving computer graphics.
 Although they use the same principles of composition, movement, and technical methods intended to solve various tasks, these types differ significantly.